jeduardo/salt-vagrant-env/README.md

 ```

 Then a simple `vagrant ssh master` command followed by `sudo su` should give full access to the Salt master.

+## Requirements

+* Vagrant is (of course) required
+* Virtualbox (default provider for Vagrant)
+* A local installation of Salt is also required for the dynamic key generation.